 - All candidates must be deemed fit to teach.

-- All candidates must be able to reflect on some significant experience (a minimum of ten days) in a relevant educational setting(s).
+- All candidates must be able to reflect on some experience in relevant educational setting(s).

 ITT (Initial Teacher Training) skills tests